zio/zio/docs/datatypes/core/zio/error-management.md

 ### Error Refinement

-ZIO has some operators useful for converting defects to failure.
+ZIO has some operators useful for converting defects into failures.
 So we can take part in non-recoverable errors and convert them into the typed error channel and vice versa.

 Note that both `ZIO#refine*` and `ZIO#unrefine*` do not alter the error behavior, but only change the error model.
 That is to say, if an effect fails or die, then after `ZIO#refine*` or `ZIO#unrefine*`, it will still fail or die; and if an effect succeeds, then after `ZIO#refine*` or `ZIO#unrefine*`, it will still succeed; only the manner in which it signals the error will be altered by these two methods:
 1. The `ZIO#refine*` pinches off a piece of _failure_ of type `E`, and converts it into a _defect_.